Nitheesh-S7/Security-Assessment/README.md

  **OpenVAS**

- * Weak Host Key Algorithm found for SSH which uses ssh-dss
+ * Weak Host Key Algorithm found for SSH which uses ssh-dss (Digital signature algorithm) which is depricated
  * Depricated TLS version 1.0 and 1.1 protocols found on certificate which is vulnerable to multiple CVE's
  * Weak MAC algorithm umac-64-etm@openssh supported on SSH

  **MX Toolbox**

- *
+ * No DMARC record published
+ * DMARC(Domain-based Message Authentication) policy is not enabled which makes it vulnerable to email spoofing with the lack of email verification
+ * TLS/SSL Certificate name mismatch in domain pointhing to a different domain
+ * A null DNS lookup was found for include (mme-srv-dc1.mme.local) which can cause problem in email delivery
+ * SOA (Start of Authority) Expire Value out of recommended range which may cause downtime if primary DNS server fails, secondary server may stop responding to DNS querries sooner than reccomended

+ **Hacker Target**